Support our educational content for free when you purchase through links on our site. Learn more

 Your robot moves, but not as expected.
 Sensors give strange readings, motors twitch, or it crashes unexpectedly.

-• Electrical Noise: Motors, especially DC motors, can generate significant electrical
+- Electrical Noise: Motors, especially DC motors, can generate significant electrical

-• Solution: Add capacitors across motor terminals, use separate power supplies for motors and logic, and ensure good grounding.
+noise that interferes with sensitive sensor readings or even resets your microcontroller. - Solution: Add capacitors across motor terminals, use separate power supplies for motors and logic, and ensure good grounding.
 Shield sensitive signal wires.

 Software Bugs: This is a broad category, but often the source of erratic behavior.

-• Logic Errors: Your code might be logically flawed.
+- Logic Errors: Your code might be logically flawed.
 Step through your code line by line (if your IDE supports debugging) or use print

-• Timing Issues: Are your delays correct?
+statements to see variable values at different points. - Timing Issues: Are your delays correct?
 Are you reading sensors too fast or too slow?

-• Resource Conflicts: Are multiple parts of your code trying to access the same
+- Resource Conflicts: Are multiple parts of your code trying to access the same

-• Memory Leaks: In more complex programs, memory leaks can lead to unstable behavior over time.
+hardware resource simultaneously? - Memory Leaks: In more complex programs, memory leaks can lead to unstable behavior over time.

-• Sensor Calibration/Interference:
+- Sensor Calibration/Interference:

-• Calibration: Is your sensor properly
+- Calibration: Is your sensor properly

 calibrated for its environment?
-An IMU might need to be calibrated for its orientation, or a distance sensor for its range.
+An IMU might need to be calibrated for its orientation, or a distance sensor for its range. - Interference: Is another sensor or external light source interfering with your sensorâs readings?
+For

-example, bright sunlight can affect IR sensors.
+example, bright sunlight can affect IR sensors. - Mechanical Issues:

-• Loose Gears/Belts: Slipping gears or loose belts can cause inconsistent movement.
+- Loose Gears/Belts: Slipping gears or loose belts can cause inconsistent movement.

-• Friction: Is there too much friction
+- Friction: Is there too much friction

-• Physical Obstruction: Is something subtly blocking a movement or a sensor’s view?
+in a joint or a wheel? - Physical Obstruction: Is something subtly blocking a movement or a sensorâs view?

-3. Power Problems: The Battery Drain Blues 🔋
+3. Power Problems: The Battery Drain Blues đ

 Your robot works,